atelier-ritz/CoilSystemPython/readme.md

 This function generates an oscillating value between a lowerbound and an upperbound.

-The following oscillation waveforms are available: sin, saw, sqaure, triangle.
+The following oscillation waveforms are available: sin, saw, square, triangle.

 Please refer to "exampleOscBetween" in "subthread.py" and the "oscBetween()" function defined in "mathfx.py".